 Director of the FAO Liaison Office for North America

-Vimlendra Sharan, an Indian citizen, joined FAO as Director of the FAO Liaison Office for North America on 1 December, 2016.
-Mr. Sharan brings with him more than two decades of national and international government leadership experience focusing on rural development, agriculture and food security issues.
-Mr. Sharan has worked with the Indian Government extensively in rural and tribal areas of Maharashtra and has also been actively involved in agriculture & food policy formulation working with the Ministry of Agriculture & Farmers Welfare in New Delhi.
-He comes to Washington from his previous posting as Permanent Representative of India to the Rome based UN Agencies where he was Vice President of the WFP Executive Board, Chairman of IFAD Evaluation Committee and Asia Group representative on FAO Programme Committee and a member of the FAO Council.
-Mr. Sharan holds a degree in Economics from University of Delhi, India and a MBA in Public Policy from University of Birmingham, UK.
+Vimlendra Sharan, an Indian citizen, joined FAO as Director of the FAO Liaison Office for North America on December 1, 2016.
+Sharan brings with him more than two decades of national and international government leadership experience focusing on rural development, agriculture and food security issues.
+Sharan has worked with the Indian Government extensively in rural and tribal areas of Maharashtra and has also been actively involved in agriculture & food policy formulation working with the Ministry of Agriculture & Farmers Welfare in New Delhi.
+He comes to Washington from his previous post as Permanent Representative of India to the Rome based UN Agencies where he was Vice President of the WFP Executive Board, Chairman of IFAD Evaluation Committee and Asia Group representative on FAO Programme Committee and a member of the FAO Council.
+Sharan holds a degree in Economics from University of Delhi, India and a M.B.A. in Public Policy from University of Birmingham, U.K.

 Vice President, Food, Agriculture, and Natural Resources, Association of Public and Land-grant Universities